mqhirr/LaunchRBX/README.md

 # How it works
 It basically launches the roblox-player:// protocol using **System.Diagnostics.Process.Start** and it just works

+# Platform
+Sorry gamers only available for Windows 64-bit

 #### Preview
 <img alt="image" src="/.github/images/preview.png" align="middle">